pgoslatara/dbt-currency-exchange-rates/README.md

 1. Enable Anaconda python packages as described [here](https://docs.snowflake.com/en/developer-guide/udf/python/udf-python-packages.html#using-third-party-packages-from-anaconda).

-1. Install the STARSNOW_REQUEST functions as detailed [here](https://github.com/starschema/starsnow_request#deploying).
+1. Install the STARSNOW_REQUEST functions as detailed [here](https://github.com/starschema/starsnow_request#deploying), note that this requires an S3 bucket.

 ## How to use this package in your dbt project